(How to Make Frosé) Easy Peach Melba Frosé

 Forget about that boring frosé from brunch and make this Peach Melba Frosé instead.
 Peaches, raspberries, and good ol’ rosé come together to create this sweet, frosty delight!

-- one 750mL bottle Pinot Noir Rosé, chilled
+- 1 750mL bottle Pinot Noir Rosé chilled

 - 1 tbs Lemon Juice

 - ½ tsp Vanilla Paste (I used homemade!)

 In a Vitamix, add the rosé, frozen peach slices, lemon juice, and vanilla paste.
 Puree until completely smooth.

 Pour 3 cups of the purée into a measuring cup and place in the freezer while you make the raspberry portion.

 Add the raspberries to the remaining purée in the blender.
 Puree until completely smooth.

 Pour the purée into a measuring cup and place in the freezer.
 Freeze both purees for 30 minutes, or until they’re like an Icee consistency, along with your glasses/serveware.

 Assemble the frosés.
 Alternate pouring the peach and raspberry frosés into the chilled glasses.
 Serve immediately!
 To serve, toss in a few fresh raspberries, add a wedge of a freshly sliced, juicy peach, and finish with a straw.
 You're now ready to sip on perfection 🙂

 - Feel free to substitute the Vanilla Paste with a freshly scraped vanilla bean.